bclinkinbeard/partialify/README.md

 partialify
 ==========

-require()-able HTML, CSS, JSON and (potentially) more
+require()-able HTML, CSS and (potentially) more

-Supports HTML, CSS and JSON out of the box.
+Supports HTML and CSS out of the box.

 ```js
 var b = require('browserify')(),